-Hilary is the second female President of FEMS, and the first from the UK and Ireland.
+Hilary is the third female President of FEMS, and the first from the UK and Ireland.
 She is a renowned microbiologist who has spent much of her career researching microbial biofilm communities.
 Hilary has also been an active ambassador for science and microbiology, and is an avid supporter of advancing science for people of all identities and backgrounds.

 We give our thanks to outgoing President, Bauke Oudega, who has provided steady leadership over the past three years.
 Bauke said he was “happy to leave knowing FEMS is moving ahead.”